seas-computing/sec-directory-client/README.md

 `npm run start` will bring up a live development environment with hot-reloading.
 Once it's started, you can view the app in the browser at http://localhost:3000/.

-As we're building for specific 55" touch screen displays ([Planar PS5561T][planar]) in portrait mode, the design of the page is fixed to a 1080x1920 rectangle with scrolling disabled.
+As we're building for specific 55" touch screen displays ([Planar PS5561T][planar]) in portrait mode, the design of the page is fixed to a 1080x1920 rectangle with scrolling and pinch-to-zoom disabled.
 To view the application on a standard screen, you can use the [Responsive Design Mode][rdm] built into most browsers to emulate a 1080x1920 viewport.

 The only outbound data connections are to Algolia, so the server project does not need to be running at the same time.